confident-ai/deepeval/docs/docs/measuring_llm_performance/answer_relevancy.md

 # Answer Relevancy

 We provide a simple interface for ensuring question-answering relevancy powered by the cosine similarity between bi-encoder QA models.
-This is important when you have ground truths and LLM outputs and you want to make sure they have the same concepts.
+This is important when you have ground truths and LLM outputs and you want to make sure that the answers are relevant to the question.

-For example - when asked:

-How big is this apple?
-- 12 square feet
-- The size of an orange

-While they are both relevant and may not be hallucinating - it's important to note that they are conceptually different ways of answering.

 ## Assert Answer Relevancy